 Can I Try Vivint For Free?

-When we tested out Vivint in our Vivint security system review, we knew we had seven business days to request a return in order to get our money back, as the company doesn’t offer a free trial.
+When we tested out Vivint in our Vivint security system review, we knew we had three business days to request a return in order to get our money back, as the company doesn’t offer a free trial.
 Beyond that, we’d have to keep our system, so make sure it’s right for you before purchasing.
 Which brings us to our next point…

 With Vivint, the contact length depends on whether you pay for your equipment up front or finance it.
 Personally, we paid for our equipment all at once, so we weren’t locked into a long-term contract, just monthly payments.
-However, if you financed your equipment, your contact length will equal the time of your loan.
+However, if you financed your equipment, your contract length will equal the time of your loan.
 Many Vivint customers have complained about being locked into long-term contacts that they weren’t aware of on the company’s Better Business Bureau page,1 and considering Vivint’s various lawsuits about predatory marketing and sales tactics,2 we weren’t terribly surprised.

 Tip: If you’re on the phone with Vivint sales people, don’t be afraid to negotiate.
 We got installation for free, for example, while it typically costs $129!

-With Premium Service systems, Vivint offers an 120 day warranty which begins at the date of installation.
+With Premium Service systems, Vivint offers a 120 day warranty which begins at the date of installation.
 Within that time period, they’ll do any repairs for free, but after that period is up, customers will have to pay for service calls, plus taxes.
 120 days amounts to about four months, which is pretty short, as most security system warranties last a year.
 Basically, be careful with your Vivint system, because you only have a short window for free repairs.